Federal Policy Analysis

 "Renewable Electricity Benefits Quantification Methodology: A Request for Technical Assistance from the California Public Utilities Commission."
 Mosey, G.; Vimmerstedt, L. (2009).
 52 pp.; NREL Report No. TP-6A2-45639.

-To talk with an analyst about this area of policy analysis, contact Jeff Logan.
+To talk with an analyst about this area of policy analysis, contact the Webmaster.